-In all likelihood, the appropriate consent forms for one accounting firm may not necessarily be suitable for another firm.
-That is, each tax preparer is urged to read Regs.
+The appropriate consent forms for one accounting firm may not be suitable for another firm.
+Each tax preparer should read Regs.
 Sec.
-301.7216 and Rev. Proc.
-2013-14 very closely in order to draft the appropriate consent forms necessary to meet the unique facts and circumstances of his or her particular firm’s needs.
-Moreover, the provided consent forms reflect the personal views of the CPAs who developed the form, and thus, such forms do not represent a position of the AICPA or of the AICPA Tax Section.
+301.7216, Rev. Proc.
+2013-14 and Rev. Proc.
+2013-19 very closely when drafting the appropriate consent forms necessary to meet the unique facts and circumstances of his or her firm’s needs.

 Five examples of consent forms are provided as follows: